grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 ## Configure labels and notifications

-In order to ease searching or route notifications to a policy, you should add a label.
+Add labels in order to ease searching or route notifications to a policy.

 ### Labels